GoverAnter/ami-v2/README.md

 It simply parses the Minecraft logs, searching for a specific pattern (in this case, a `/say` emitted by a command block), and sends the argument to Arduino using serial communication.

+#### Arguments

+`--no-serial` : disables serial communication with arduino, but still reads the log file and outputs results to the console.

+`--no-log-read` : does not try to read the log file.

 ## Dependencies

 Only dependency is `SerialPort`, which is included as a git submodule in this repository.